michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/6-custom-templates-and-building simple-distributed-app.md

     }
 }
 ```

-Sending GET request .NET barebones libraries looks complicated, but we don't want to add other packages here etc
+I don't want to add http requests packages.
+Basic HttpClient is all we need.

-On next run logs should have.
+Next run should show this in logs.
 ```
 2017-07-15 22:55:50.4569 CoreJob Google is fine, we are saved 2017-07-15 22:56:50.1304 CoreJob CoreJob Executing